pattonsgirl/Spring2021-CEG2410/Projects/Project6/Rubric.md

 Create a file called `backup-plan.md` in the main folder of your repository.

-Answer the following questions with some thought.
-Most think of backups at an enterprise scale, but you really get an appreciation for backups once your own flow / life gets interrupted.

 1. Describe how you currently maintain backups of your work and files important to you.
 Be honest.
 There are still things to be learned if you aren't currently doing anything.
 2. What redundancy does your method provide?
 3. Are you backing up your operating system, or just files within?